monguri/CCDK/docs/Setup.en.md

 1. Make a complete build of the CCDK libraries
 2. Perform validation tests on the one-to-one skeleton program with video streaming disabled
-3. Perform validation tests on the many-to-many skeleton program with video streaming disabled
+3. Perform validation tests on the N:N skeleton program with video streaming disabled
 4. Perform validation tests on the one-to-one skeleton program with video streaming enabled
-5. Perform validation tests on the many-to-many skeleton program with video streaming enabled
+5. Perform validation tests on the N:N skeleton program with video streaming enabled

 <B>Step 1 - Make a complete build of the CCDK libraries</B>